Gregory Polanco

 Gregory Polanco (born September 14, 1991), nicknamed "El Coffee", is a Dominican professional baseball right fielder for the Chiba Lotte Marines of Nippon Professional Baseball (NPB).
-He made his Major League Baseball (MLB) debut in 2014 for the Pittsburgh Pirates and he also played in NPB for the Yomiuri Giants.
+He has previously played in Major League Baseball (MLB) for the Pittsburgh Pirates and in NPB for the Yomiuri Giants.

 Professional career

 Minor leagues (2009–2014)

 Polanco competed in showcases, and played as a pitcher due to his being left-handed.
 He was asked to rotate to the outfield due to a shortage of players, and found that he preferred the position.
 Polanco signed as an international free agent with the Pirates on April 11, 2009.

 In 2009, he played for the Dominican Pirates of the Rookie-level Dominican Summer League.
 In 2010, he played for the Gulf Coast Pirates of the Rookie-level Gulf Coast League (GCL), where he had a .202 batting average.
 In 2011, he played for the GCL Pirates and the State College Spikes, batting .237.
 He spent the 2012 season with the West Virginia Power of the Class A South Atlantic League.
 He enjoyed his best season to date, batting .325 with 16 home runs and 40 stolen bases.
 He was named the South Atlantic League player of the year, and the Pirates' minor league player of the year.

 Prior to the 2013 season, Polanco was ranked as the 65th best prospect in baseball by MLB.com, and as the 51st best prospect in baseball by Baseball America.
 Polanco began the 2013 season with the Bradenton Marauders of the Class A-Advanced Florida State League.
 With Bradenton, Polanco batted .312 with 24 stolen bases and 30 runs batted in (RBIs) in 57 games, before receiving a promotion to the Altoona Curve of the Class AA Eastern League.
 In June 2013, Baseball Prospectus ranked Polanco as the 12th best prospect in baseball.
 Polanco, along with Dilson Herrera, represented the Pirates at the 2013 All-Star Futures Game.
 The Pirates promoted Polanco to the Indianapolis Indians of the Class AAA International League at the end of the season.
 He received nine at-bats with Indianapolis.

 The Pirates added Polanco to their 40-man roster on November 20, 2013, to protect him from being selected by another team in the Rule 5 Draft.
 On March 14, 2014, the Pirates optioned Polanco to Indianapolis.